galg-gh/url-shortener/README.md

 Goals:

-Using Terraform to provision the Kubernetes Infrastructure
+Using Terraform for AKS and EKS deployments

 Using ArgoCD and GitOps